SurajPhulara/resume_analyzer/Readme.md

 The Resume Analyzer simplifies the hiring process by automating the comparison of resumes against a job description, providing valuable insights to recruiters or hiring managers.
 Its user-friendly interface and detailed result presentation make it an effective tool for evaluating candidate suitability.

 By following the steps outlined in this approach note, users can seamlessly utilize the Resume Analyzer to streamline their recruitment process and make informed hiring decisions.

-## Hosted Link

-The Resume Analyzer is hosted at [https://myresumeanalyzer.streamlit.app/](https://myresumeanalyzer.streamlit.app/).
-You can access it directly to analyze your resumes and job descriptions.